 The woman convicted of killing a Spokane man in December has been sentenced to 18 ½ years in prison.

-Superior Court Judge Tari Eitzen sentenced Barrera this week to 224 months in prison with credit for 239 days already served in the Spokane County Jail.
+Superior Court Judge Tari Eitzen sentenced Barrera to a total of 224 months in prison with credit for 239 days already served in the Spokane County Jail.

 McLaughlin was sentenced recently to a year in prison for felony drug possession.